eunos-1128/openstructure/modules/io/doc/structure_formats.rst

 SDF - Structured Data File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Chemical table (Ctab) file format (V2000; read-only V3000 experimental support), aka MDL Molfile.
+Chemical table (Ctab) file format, aka SDF, aka MDL Molfile, originally named after Molecular Design Limited, Inc. Follows the "BIOVIA Databases 2020" format specification (V2000; read-only V3000 experimental support).
+The SDF importer supports loading gzipped files, which are auto-detected by the .gz file extension.

 The SDF format does not support residues, chains or atom names natively.
-The SDF importer supports loading gzipped files, which are auto-detected by the .gz file extension.

 The reader assigns 1-based atom indices as atom names.
 SDF files containing several molecules are loaded into distinct chains, named after the molecule name in the MOLfile header with a numerical prefix.